 This session will highlight the importance of equity and diversity in workplace leadership.
 The moderator and panelists will each share a positive 'disruption in action' story that impacted their career growth and views of business.
 Seeing the growth of diversity in leadership supports innovation and creativity within organizations and opportunities for new ideas to gain traction.
 The goal of the future is to include diversity in all ways - age, ethnicity, gender, and orientation - supporting collaborative approaches reflective in creative design solutions for products and the built environment.

 - Understand the importance of equity and diversity in leadership.

-- Examples to be provided that illustrate the need for diversity in the workplace.
+- Understand the need for diversity in the workplace.

 - Understand innovative approaches to design through collaboration.

 - Understand what is being done to support equity and diversity within corporation.

 *Presentation brought to you from our Design Connections event.

 Wilson is President at Corgan, focused on the firm’s culture and brand development—the first female in the role and the youngest in the firm’s 80-year history.
 A hallmark of Lindsay’s career development has been the relationships she’s developed in her 20 years in Dallas’ real estate industry.
 Her collaborative leadership style and vision have been instrumental in leading the firm’s growth and partnering with clients including Fossil, Toyota, Neiman Marcus, Southwest Airlines, and State Farm to understand how their workplace can reflect their culture, challenge conventional thinking and transform their business.